dogecoinfoundation/foundation.dogecoin.com/content/announcements/2023-08-12-wdoge-bridge.md

 Any changes to the code must be approved by the wDoge DAO, which currently requires a 2-of-4 multisig to be signed before any updates are made.
 The four signatories are: Bluepepper, Bitgo, MyDoge and the Dogecoin Foundation, with plans to increase the DAO as appropriate participants become available**.**

 It has been agreed that the Foundation will be notified before any code updates are made.
 The Foundation will immediately alert the community if we are not notified or any updates are made that we disagree with.
-This will be done via @DogecoinFDN and @Dogecoin Twitter accounts.
+This will be done via @DogecoinFDN account.

 Those who created the bridge have staked their reputations on it running flawlessly, and it is most certainly not in the interests of anyone involved to break protocol or proceed with any updates that are not consented to by all DAO members.
 This is an extremely unlikely possibility.